top of page

 Takeaways:

-• It is important to have a good balance between spending and saving, since you have seen how excessive spending/saving can lead to financial problems.
+• It is important to have a good balance between spending and saving, since you have seen how excessive spending/saving can lead to financial problems and or a lack of motivation.

 • It's important to understand the differences between the different types of saving, and be able to organize money for them accordingly.
 Even if you are a kid, and aren't ready for a savings account, you can always save your money in a piggy bank, coin jar, or a wallet!